English

 Power and Conflict Big Question: How is the exploitation of the powerless by the powerful represented and challenged? |

-This scheme will focus on a study of Julius Caesar by Shakespeare and looking at how rhetoric is used by those in a position of power to control, manipulate or use it for the good of the people.
+This scheme focuses on a study of Julius Caesar by Shakespeare and looking at how rhetoric is used by those in a position of power to control, manipulate or use it for the good of the people.
 Students will explore the way characters behave and interact whilst looking at the theme of betrayal and how language has power.
 To compliment this study of Shakespeare, students will explore the rhetoric of leaders throughout the World Wars and how poets use language to counteract and respond to this in times of conflict.
-We also study the British Empire and how the power and control of empire can be used to exploit people around the world and the way it is intrinsically linked to modern society and poet’s response to this.
 Students will continue to analyse and evaluate language use across different text types and will focus on writing non-fiction texts; particularly speeches and how to write from a particular viewpoint. |

 |